 - The child did not discover the condition or realize the danger because of his or her youth.

 - The burden of eliminating the danger was small compared to the risk to children.

 - The property owner failed to exercise reasonable care to remove the condition or protect the child.

 Contact Us Today to Find out if You Have a Case

-Our skilled slip and fall accident lawyers have detailed knowledge of state laws governing these claims.
+Our Fort Worth based personal injury lawyers have detailed knowledge of state laws governing these claims.
 We know how to collect evidence to help establish the property owner's liability for your injuries.